akabanov/sneaky_bird_apps_template/README.md

 **These are critical and won't let init a new project smoothly, please wait until resolved**

-- GCloud bucket for test data is created with a `WARNING: The following filter keys were not present in any resource : name`
 - Shorebird initialisation is broken (need to run `flutter create .` and do some clean-up)
 - Adding the Firebase service account key to OneSignal project fails due to an invalid key path
 - Play Store integration fails: the build needs to be done